chaingrok/libra4j/README.md

 UNDER CONSTRUCTION....

-This project is currently "on back burner" and will be completed only when the Libra project gets close to effective launch.
+This project has currently been put "on backburner" in Q3 2019 and will be completed only when the Libra project gets close to effective launch (hopefully during 2020)